-$100,000 in Research Grants Awarded for Skin Cancer Research; 19 Physicians Inducted into Professional Membership Program
+$100,000 in Research Grants Awarded for Skin Cancer Research

-New York, NY (April 10, 2014) – The Skin Cancer Foundation hosted its annual reception on March 23, 2014 in Denver, Colorado.
-Held during the American Academy of Dermatology (AAD)’s Annual Meeting, nearly 250 guests enjoyed an evening of hors d'oeuvres, cocktails, networking and music at The Brown Palace Hotel.
-During the reception, the Foundation inducted new members into the Amonette Circle and The Robins Fund for the Advancement of Mohs Micrographic Surgery.
-Additionally, five well-deserving physicians received a combined $100,000 in research grants for their work in the field of skin cancer detection and treatment.
-The event was sponsored by Elizabeth Arden Rx and Genentech.
+New York, NY (March 23, 2015) – The Skin Cancer Foundation hosted its annual reception on March 22, 2015 in San Francisco, California.
+Held during the American Academy of Dermatology (AAD)’s Annual Meeting, over 300 guests enjoyed an evening of hors d'oeuvres, cocktails, and networking at The Palomar Hotel.
+During the reception, the Foundation inducted new members into the Amonette Circle, the Robins Fund and the Funds for the Advancement of Mohs Surgery.
+Additionally, five well-deserving researchers received a combined $100,000 in research grants for their work in the field of skin cancer detection and treatment.
+The evening was sponsored by Sephora and Genentech.

-Three new members of the Amonette Circle were inducted by Dr. Rex and Mrs. Johnnie Amonette: Gerardo Brual, MD; Michael Ebertz, MD and Ramzi Saad, MD.
+Three new members of the Amonette Circle were inducted by Dr. Rex and Mrs. Johnnie Amonette: Gina Ang, MD, John Buker, MD and Anne Marie McNeill, MD.
 Membership in the Amonette Circle signifies a dedication to fighting skin cancer and demonstrates outstanding leadership in the field of dermatology.